 NOTE 2: As part of the border control procedures the IBCF can apply privacy procedures and in these cases this procedure is not needed.

-When receiving an initial INVITE request containing the Resource-Priority header field and optionally the Priority header field with a "psap-callback" header field value or if the IBCF included the Priority header field with a "psap-callback" header field value and the Resource-Priority header field (as specified in subclause 5.10.1), the IBCF sends for the Resource-Priority and Priority header fields a signingRequest, specified in annex V, over the Ms reference point.
+When receiving an initial INVITE request containing the Resource-Priority header field and optionally the Priority header field with a "psap-callback" header field value or if the IBCF included the Priority header field with a "psap-callback" header field value and the Resource-Priority header field (as specified in subclause 5.10.1), the IBCF sends a signingRequest, over the Ms reference point, as specified in annex V, for the resource priority and optionally, the Priority header fields.
 When the HTTP 200 (OK) response to this request is received, the IBCF shall include the value of the "identity" claim in an Identity header field in the forwarded initial INVITE request.

+When receiving a re-INVITE request containing the Resource-Priority header field, the IBCF sends a signingRequest, over the Ms reference point, as specified in annex V, for the resource priority.
+When the HTTP 200 (OK) response to this request is received, the IBCF shall include the value of the "identity" claim in an Identity header field in the forwarded re-INVITE request.

+NOTE 3: For sessions terminating in another domain, only one of the following entities needs to be configured to provide an Identity header field for the resource priority: the IBCF or the AS.
+Which functional entity inserts the Identity header field is subject to network configuration and local policy.

+NOTE 4: How the IBCF asserts the authenticity of the Resource-Priority header field value is out of scope of the present document.

 ***** Ninth change *****